Anal fissure experiences

 Fissurectomy with skin tag removal

-What people describe about having a fissurectomy and skin tag removal done together — the procedure, recovery, and what to expect when both are addressed at once.
+What people describe about having a fissurectomy and skin tag removal done together — the procedure, recovery.

 Read preview →